Landlord and Tenant - CPLEA

 FAQ – What are the Minimum Housing and Health Standards?

-• Buildings must be kept in a waterproof, windproof, and weatherproof condition.
+• Buildings are waterproof, windproof, and weatherproof.

-• Stairs and railings must be in good repair.
+• Stairs and railings in good repair.

-• All hot running water must be between a temperature of 46 degrees Celsius and 60 degrees Celsius
+• All hot running water must be between a temperature of 46 degrees Celsius and 60 degrees Celsius.

 • The landlord must provide a refrigerator and stove maintained in a safe and proper operating condition.